-There are many startups around the world that’ve been working tirelessly to develop technology-based solutions that help fight climate change, and one such business is ClimateClever.
+There are many startups around the world that’ve been working tirelessly to develop technology-based solutions that help fight climate change.
+ClimateClever.org is one of these.

 Founded by Dr Vanessa Rauland in 2017, ClimateClever is an innovative software solution that allows people to calculate and track their carbon footprint, audit their buildings and create evidence-based (and achievable) action plans to reduce energy consumption levels.

-“Knowing how to measure carbon consumption is one of the hardest things for businesses to do,” Rauland told The Pulse.
+“Knowing how to measure carbon consumption is one of the hardest things for businesses to do,” Rauland said.

 “Existing energy meters are not particularly transparent, and businesses don’t have a frame of reference as to what the energy consumption benchmark is supposed to be.